bigskysoftware/hypermedia-systems-book/ch01-hypermedia-a-reintroduction.typ

 Of course, not every UI pattern has a designated HTML element.
 We often need to compose elements and augment them with attributes.
-Before you do, though, rummage through the html tool chest.
+Before you do, though, rummage through the HTML tool chest.
 Sometimes you might be surprised by how much is available. ]